nickmflorin/happybudget-api/README.md

 ##### ENV File

-Finally, we need to create and edit a `.env` file in the project root to include configuration values and sensitive information.
-Ask another team member for help with this.
-In order to run the application locally, the `.env` file must specify the `DJANGO_SECRET_KEY`.
-The other ENV variables pertain to AWS configuration or RSA fingerprints for JWT - these should not be needed when running locally.
+For all environments, we use a `.env` file in the project root that configuration values and sensitive information is read from.
+For remote environments, this `.env` file is required, but for `test` and `local` environments, the settings configuration associated with the OS environment variable `DJANGO_SETTINGS_MODULE` will default relevant values such that an `.env` file is not necessary when developing locally or running tests.

+However, if you wish to override certain configurations (i.e. the database configurations) you can place a `.env` file in the project root and implement those configuration values.

 ##### Local Domain